-Simple rules to remember to prevent a catastrophic reaction when caring for the patient with dementia include:
+Simple rules to remember when caring for the demented patient to prevent a catastrophic reaction include:

-- Arguing with the patient only creates a bad situation. - Do not approach from behind and touch a patient with dementia; they may not have the perceptual ability to know that someone they know may be there. - Never take hold of a patient's body (e.g., arm) without getting eye contact first.
-He or she might attempt to defend him/her self if grabbed while unaware.
+- Arguing with the patient only creates a bad situation. - Do not approach from behind and touch a demented patient; they may not have the perceptual ability to know that someone they know may be there. - Never take hold of a demented patient's body (arm, for example) without getting eye contact first.
+He or she might attempt to defend him/her self if grabbed unaware.

-How effectively you, the caregiver, can communicate and maintain a calm, safe environment will determine the ease of providing care for the patient with dementia.
+How effectively you, as the caregiver, communicate and maintain a calm, safe environment, will determine the ease of providing care for the demented patient.